 Many people are surprised to learn that Kentucky law only allows certain family members to recover for the wrongful death of a loved one.
 This is the case whether the death occurred as the result of a tragic vehicle accident or from some other negligent action caused by a third party.
 In most wrongful death and fatal accident cases, recovery and compensation are limited to a surviving spouse and children.
 However, you should always contact an attorney to check who is entitled to receive the money from the settlement.

 In most Kentucky wrongful death cases, the estate has the claim for damages.
 The Kentucky Revised Statutes list the order in which the heirs-at-law can have the settlement or jury verdict amount distributed.
 Generally, the surviving spouse receives 50% and the surviving children receive 50% divided equally between them.
 If there are no children, then all of the money would go to the surviving spouse.
 If there is no spouse, then all of the money would be divided equally among the children.
 If there is no spouse and no children, then the decedent’s parents are the beneficiary.

 The estate is typically allowed to claim the following damages for the deceased family member:

-•and the pain and suffering experience by the decedent before death.
+- Pain and suffering experienced by the decedent before death